Who works at the British Lung Foundation?

 Adam works in digital and marketing

-Adam is a digital executive who joined is in January 2017, and helps us look after our digital information, from our emails to our blog.
+Adam is a digital manager who joined us in January 2017, and helps us look after our digital information, from our emails to our blog.
 He's previously worked as an editor for a technology news website and helped run a football podcast.

 “When you live with a lung condition, the internet might be your first point of call.
 It’s so rewarding to know that people are reading our health information, engaging with our personal stories and responding to our emails.
 It means I know that we’re helping people that need it the most.
 Everyone here cares passionately about making sure the one day everyone will breathe clean air with healthy lungs, and that makes it such an inspiring and energising place to work.”